SotonLM/Architecture-Exercises/README.md

 WHAT I FOUND HARD: figuring out how to get token number
 QUESTIONS: Is there way to get rid of the massive spaces in output?
 Ali found the same issue so I'm wondering if anyone found a fix

-I could spend more time to get level 3 done but I don't want to be a lead so I'll pass
+I could spend more time to get level 3 done but I don't have time to be lead of smth so I'll pass